-Automated decision making
+Profiling and automated decision making

 Profiling is a form of automated processing of personal information to build up a picture of a person.
 In particular, to analyse or predict aspects about that person’s economic situation or personal preferences.
 We may use the information we hold about you based on your interactions with us to help us build our relationship with you and personalise what we offer.
-You have the right to object to this.

-Who we share your information with
+5. Who we share your personal information with

 Depending on why you provided us with your personal information and how we are using it, we may need to share your information with other organisations or individuals.
 This may include those that provide services on our behalf, such as printing of letters or delivery of products.
 We have systems and processes in place to ensure your personal information is stored securely and is used only for the purposes it was provided.